Showing posts with label donation theory. Show all posts

 4. The Spirit’s act is the condition of faithful, truthful, and effective theological speech.

-5. Thus: The Spirit makes human speech a participation in divine discourse.
+5. Thus, the Spirit makes human speech a participation in divine discourse.

-Transitus ad Disputationem LIV: De Hyperintensionalitate Divinae Operationis
+Transitus ad Disputationem LIV

 Having established that the Spirit authorizes speech to carry the divine res, we now turn to the final structural element of our semantic theory and ask as to why divine acts require a hyperintensional semantics.
+For if felicity depends on Spirit-authorization rather than mere extension or modal profile, then divine acts must be individuated at a finer semantic grain than extensional or modal semantics allow.

 Thus, we proceed to Disputatio LIV: De Hyperintensionalitate Divinae Operationis: Utrum Actus Dei Non Sint Reducibiles ad Extensiones vel Possibilia, in which we ask whether divine acts differ in such a fine-grained manner that no extensional or modal semantics can capture their truth.